Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By cyanflower.
 - Collab with ML500.

+ship 64:
+- By JustHyperCL.
+- Golden scar from Fortnite.
+Collab with RetroAdvance64.

 ship 65:
 - By RetroAdvance64.
 - Enough pointing at.
 Now gives the blow.